jameshanlon/jameshanlon.github.io/content/hex-processor.md

 Modern processors, languages, compilers, and tooling are complex and difficult to understand.
-This note walks through possibly the simplest processor architecture that allows a compact implementation of rudimentary tooling and a complete high-level programming language targeted at it.
+This note walks through possibly the simplest processor architecture that allows a compact implementation of rudimentary tooling and a complete high-level programming language to be targeted at it.
 The definitions and implementations are contained in a single repository and just a small set of source files, making it an excellent project to use to explore processors and compilers.

 ## Similar projects